Find your perfect value college

 Online education also appeals to students in areas with sparse or spread-out populations.
 The Dakotas, Minnesota, and Colorado, with their wide-open spaces and scattered people, have made online education a major part of how they educate people who may live too far from campus to easily commute.
 Arizona too has become a leader in online education, with Arizona State University and the University of Arizona, and nearly half of Arizona students are earning online degrees.

 On the other hand, in areas with dense urban populations, such as New York, California, and New Jersey, online education can provide a more convenient means for working adult students to earn their degrees without adding another commute to their day.
 Five miles in New York City or Los Angeles can be a longer trip than 50 miles in Nebraska, after all.

-The same can go for suburban commuter universities, the kinds of institutions that are responsible for much professional and managerial education – close to urban centers for employment, but far enough away to attract students who don’t want to grind of city life.
-With online degree programs, busy adult students can save themselves the transportation and still get an accelerated MBA or Big Data degrees.
+The same can go for suburban commuter universities, the kinds of institutions that are responsible for many professionals and managerial education – close to urban centers for employment, but far enough away to attract students who don’t want to grind of city life.
+With online degree programs, busy adult students can save themselves transportation and still get an accelerated MBA or Big Data degree.

 While public universities, especially smaller regional universities, can often offer the best cost-to-benefit ratio, don’t be too quick to count out private research universities and liberal arts colleges.
 Both types of schools have been building online programs in recent years, and the most prestigious private institutions combine their name recognition and respect with the convenience of online.

 Admissions requirements may be more open for online programs, and many private colleges, even some of the most elite, have begun offering extremely attractive tuition rates for exclusively online students – often comparable to the conventionally more affordable public universities and colleges.
 Some smaller, but still well-respected, liberal arts colleges have shed their exclusive image and begun using online degree programs to attract students who otherwise would not consider them.